wpmudev/domain-mapping/README.md

 ![Enter the domain to be mapped to the sub site.](https://premium.wpmudev.org/wp-content/uploads/2013/10/domain-mapping-4000-settings-site-map.png)

-Enter the domain to be mapped to the sub site.[/caption] If you have enabled _Verify domain availability_ in your network settings as described above, and the domain entered here is not valid for some reason, an alert like this will pop up: [caption id="attachment_845497" align="alignnone" width="559"]
+Enter the domain to be mapped to the sub site.

+ If you have enabled _Verify domain availability_ in your network settings as described above, and the domain entered here is not valid for some reason, an alert like this will pop up: [caption id="attachment_845497" align="alignnone" width="559"]

 ![Domain name verification alert.](https://premium.wpmudev.org/wp-content/uploads/2013/10/domain-mapping-4000-mapping-options-availabilitymessage.png)

-Domain name verification alert.[/caption] If you have enabled domain purchasing in your network settings, clicking the second tab (Purchase domain) will enable your users to select and purchase their preferred domain name from you, right in the admin of their site.
+Domain name verification alert.

+ If you have enabled domain purchasing in your network settings, clicking the second tab (Purchase domain) will enable your users to select and purchase their preferred domain name from you, right in the admin of their site.
 How cool is that? [caption id="attachment_845503" align="alignnone" width="559"]

 ![Purchase a domain name right from wp-admin!](https://premium.wpmudev.org/wp-content/uploads/2013/10/domain-mapping-4000-settings-site-purchase.png)

-Purchase a domain name right from the dashboard![/caption]
+Purchase a domain name right from the dashboard!

 * * *